 7. The tire goes on nice and smoothly without accidentally clipping the tire pressure sensor or damaging the wheel or tire itself.

 8. If the wheel needs a new valve stem or valve stem core, I will install new ones, although most of the time, you can reuse your current one.
-If possible, before your old tire is removed from the wheel, I test your valve assembly for leaks using soapy water.
+If possible, before your old tire is removed from the wheel, I test your valve assembly for leaks.

 9. Next, I fill the tire with air.
 Usually, I like to fill to 35psi, but I can fill to whatever you’d like, as long as it’s within the safety pressure range written on the tire’s sidewall.